benjaminselby/MapLocationEditor_1.0.0/MapLocationEditor/ReadMe.txt

 will be stored, indicating that the X value is 0.07 x the width of the image.
 The rectangles can therefore be overlaid on the map regardless of its display size.

+This tool is pretty basic and not designed to be scaleable because it's use will be very limited in our organisation.

 ======================================================================================================
 v1.0.0
 ======================================================================================================